-James Paul Gee Mary Lou Fulton Presidential Professor of Literacy Studies Arizona State University james.gee@asu.edu I will first briefly discuss two related paradigms for studying reading and writing ("literacy").
-The first I will call "the social practice paradigm".
-The second, I will call "the language development paradigm".
-I will contrast these two with what I will call "the mental processes paradigm".
-Then, in discussing the ways in which digital media are transforming literacy, I will introduce a third paradigm which I will call "the situated/embodied meaning paradigm".
-I use the term "paradigm" loosely and non-technically in the sense of a philosophical or theoretical framework.
+James Paul Gee

+I will first briefly discuss two related paradigms for studying reading and writing ("literacy").
+The first I will call "the social practice paradigm"; the second I will call "the language development paradigm."
+I will contrast these two with what I will call "the mental processes paradigm."
+Then, in discussing the ways in which digital media are transforming literacy, I will introduce another paradigm which I will call "the situated/embodied meaning paradigm."
+I use the term "paradigm" loosely and nontechnically in the sense of a philosophical or theoretical framework.